 Do you have a background in technical IT assistance and an interest in management?
-Then, an IT manager position could be the ideal job for you.
+If yes, an IT manager position could be ideal for you.

-IT managers execute technical and managerial tasks to manage and lead IT departments in organizations and companies.
-They plan, manage, and review the purchase, design, maintenance of computer networks, and systems.
+IT managers execute technical and managerial tasks to manage and lead IT departments in organisations and companies.
+They plan, manage, and review computer networks and systems' purchase, design, and maintenance.

 1. What Is An IT Manager?

-IT managers are responsible to handle all computer-related activities, problems, and solutions of a company.
-They handle high-level computer-related duties and manage a team of IT professionals.
+IT managers handle a company's computer-related activities, problems, and solutions.
+They take on high-level computer-related duties and manage a team of IT professionals.

-IT managers work in companies that have a dedicated in-house IT department or in IT firms that offer support services to companies.
+IT managers work in companies with a dedicated in-house IT department or IT firms that offer support services to companies.

-They monitor, implement, and maintain the organization’s technology infrastructure, operational needs, and research strategies that include the phone systems, networks, and other software.
+They monitor, implement, and maintain the organisation's technology infrastructure, operational needs, and research strategies, including phone systems, networks, and other software.

-The specific duties and responsibilities of an IT manager vary based on the industry where they work, the company size, and the number of employees they manage.
+An IT manager's specific duties and responsibilities vary based on the industry where they work, the company size, and the number of employees they manage.

 When aspiring to become an IT manager, you must know about their day-to-day functions and duties:

-Supervise customer data and business operation on the webspace
+Supervise customer data and business operations on the webspace